Blade: Trinity: Plot

 Blade and Abigail arrive and free the captives.
 Abigail kills Asher while King kills Jarko.
 Blade and Drake engage in combat until Drake bests him.
 As Drake prepares to kill Blade, Abigail fires the Daystar arrow, but Drake catches the arrow before it drops.
-This distraction allows Blade to stab Drake with the Daystar arrow, triggering a chemical reaction that completes the virus and releases it into the air, killing Danica and the vampires.
+This distraction allows Blade to stab Drake with the Daystar arrow, triggering a chemical reaction that completes the virus and releases it into the air, killing Danica and all the vampires.
 As Drake slowly succumbs to his wounds and the virus, he praises Blade for fighting honorably but warns him that he will eventually succumb to his need for blood, acknowledging that Blade is the vampire race's future.
-Using the last of his power, Drake shapeshifts into Blade.
-The FBI recovers the body, but as they begin the autopsy, it transforms back into the deceased Drake so that Blade can escape.
+Using the last of his power, Drake shape-shifts into Blade, allowing the latter to escape.
+The FBI recovers the body, but as they begin the autopsy, it transforms back into the deceased Drake.

 Alternate endings

 In the unrated extended edition, the body in the morgue does not transform back into Drake.
-"Blade" awakens as the autopsy begins and attacks the doctors and FBI agents present.
+As the autopsy begins, Blade awakens and attacks the forensic team and FBI agents.
 The scene ends as he menacingly approaches a cowering orderly.
-King narrates that the virus did not kill Blade as the human half of his heart did not stop beating; it only slowed down, causing him to enter into a comatose state until he was ready to walk the Earth again.
+King narrates that the virus did not kill Blade, as the human half of his heart did not stop beating; it only slowed down, causing him to enter a comatose state until he was ready to walk the Earth again.
 In another alternate ending, the Nightstalkers reappear six months later, having tracked a werehyena to a casino in Asia.